-Employment in Grant County is concentrated in the John Day/Canyon City area, with smaller concentrations in Prairie City, Monument and smaller communities.
+Employment in Grant County is concentrated in the John Day/Canyon City area, with smaller concentrations exceeding their share of the population.
+The smaller communities and particularly unincorporated areas have a greater share of population and relatively smaller share of employment opportunities.